 Rubies should be semi-transparent, which means that you should be able to see through them, but you can’t expect them to be totally see through like glass.
 A good way to test transparency is to see whether you can read text that is placed behind it.
 It will be tough, but you should be able to just make it out.

 Transparency is graded as:

 - Transparent: ruby will transmit light without serious dispersion

 - Translucent: allows light to pass through, but not transparent

 - Opaque: does not allow light to pass through.

-Treatments and Enhancements
+Treatments and Enhancements in rubies